haseebc/Threat-Modelling-Methodology/README.md

 | 6 | If applicable review penetration test findings or conduct penetration test :white_check_mark:| Provide assurance across the system that exploitable vulnerabilities have been assessed|

 ### Tooling<a name="tooling"></a>
 There is no one specific silver bullet for tools to use for threat modelling.
-A number of tools are used for example drawing tools and specific tools to map the attack surface and if required tools for penetration testing.
+A number of tools are used, for example drawing tools and specific tools to map the attack surface and if required tools for penetration testing.
 A growing trend now is to use AI assisted (OpenAI GPT-3 model) tools, for example for subdomain discovery.

 ## About the author<a name="author"></a>
 I am cyber security practioner with over 20 years of experience working with a number of organisations as a security engineer and expert threat modeller.
 My background is as a trained chemist and applied physicist with a lifelong interest in science and the physical world.

-After graduating I spent a number of years building and design security global networks and then time as application security engineers.
+After graduating I spent a number of years building and design security global networks and then time as an application security engineer.

-The threat modelling methodology presented is as a consequence of experience securing and building production scale technical environments/
+The threat modelling methodology presented is as a consequence of experience securing and building production scale technical environments.
+My profile is on linked in [here](https://www.linkedin.com/in/haseeb-chaudhary-07695938/)